linode/manager/packages/linode-js-sdk/README.md

 Migrating service functions over from Cloud Manager to the JavaScript SDK is relatively straightforward, and involves a few steps.

 1. Find a service function you want to move.
-All of these are location in `/pacakges/manager/src/services`.
+All of these are located in `/pacakges/manager/src/services`.
 For example:

 ```js
 /** packages/manager/src/services/account/account.ts */